manwar/theweeklychallenge/content/blog/terraform-docker.md

 Let's start the process.

-As soon as I fired the first command: `terraform init`, I got encountered the following error:
+As soon as I fired the first command: `terraform init`, I encountered the following error:

 <br>